-If you have your sensitivity turned all the way up on your ultrasonic sensor, then the beam expands 9° off center for about 12 to 15 ft., after which it narrows again.
-So for the first 12 to 15 ft., we can determine your beam width, or spread, with reliability.
+If your ultrasonic sensor’s sensitivity is turned up all the way, then the beam expands 9° off center for about 12 to 15 feet, after which it narrows again.
+So for the first 12 to 15 feet, we can determine your beam width, or spread, with reliability.

 How do I calculate the beam spread?

-The typical ultrasonic sensor beam spread at maximum sensitivity is 38 inches across at 10 ft. away from the sensor’s face.
+The typical ultrasonic sensor beam spread at maximum sensitivity is 38 inches across at 10 feet away from the sensor’s face.

 Distance in Feet X 3.8 (constant) = Beam Spread (inches)